 How do online courses work?

-MoMA offers free Massive Open Online Courses (MOOCs) on Coursera.
+MoMA offers Massive Open Online Courses (MOOCs) on Coursera.
 You can enroll any time and take the courses at your own pace.
-In these courses, you will look closely at artworks in MoMA’s collection and exhibitions, and hear directly from artists, designers, curators, and others through video and audio.
+In these courses, you will look closely at artworks in MoMA’s collection and exhibitions, and hear directly from artists, architects, designers, curators, and others through video and audio.
 Readings and resources provide enhanced context, and quizzes and discussion forums offer opportunities to check your knowledge and share ideas and creative projects with others.

 Are online courses for me?

 MoMA’s online courses are for anyone who would like to learn more about modern and contemporary art, and no prior knowledge or experience is required.

 To register for online courses, follow the links above for the course(s) you wish to enroll in.

 All of MoMA’s online courses can be audited free of charge, or you can choose to pay for a certificate of completion.
 Specializations are subject to a monthly fee and the length of time required to complete the Specialization is dependent on your own pace.

 What if I receive a free trial message?